prometheus/docs/content/docs/operating/security.md

 This page describes the general security assumptions of Prometheus and the attack vectors that some configurations may enable.

-As with any complex systems it is not possible to gaurantee that there are no bugs.
+As with any complex systems it is not possible to guarantee that there are no bugs.
 If you find a security bug, please file it in the issue tracker of the relevant component.